SoulfulSoft/soulfulsoft.github.io/soulful_launcher/README.en.md

 - 2026-05-01 Ver.0.9.3

 -->
+- 2026-07-01 Ver.1.1.0
+  Feedback function added.
+  Added a feature to retain item information when deleting a page.
 - 2026-06-23 Ver.1.0.0-1
   Added a function to change home screen icons (integrated with the separate app [Soulful Icon Generator](soulful_icon_generator))
   Added a guide size to the Widget drawer